ROCm/rocprofiler-systems/README.md

   - Power usage
   - Temperature
   - Utilization
-  - VCN Utilization
+  - VCN Engine Utilization
-  - JPEG Utilization
+  - JPEG Engine Utilization

   Note: The availability of VCN and JPEG engine utilization depends on device support for different ASICs.
 If unsupported, all values for VCN_ACTIVITY and JPEG_ACTIVITY will be reported as N/A in the output of `amd-smi metric --usage`.